 For the first time, a monitoring program was carried out in the UK in 2020.
 All tested isolates were fully sensitive.
 Monitoring data from Denmark, Ireland and the UK are available from 2021, 2022 and 2023 showed full sensitivity.
+No monitoring was carried out in 2024.

-Potato - Early blight, Alternaria leaf spot (Alternaria solani, A. alternata) (Bayer, BASF, Syngenta)
+Potato - Early blight, Alternaria leaf spot (Alternaria solani, A. alternata)

+(Bayer, BASF, Syngenta)

-In 2023, monitoring was carried out in Austria, Belgium, Denmark, Germany, the Netherlands and Sweden.
-Based on in vitro assays, no sensitivity changes were observed.
-Mutation analysis is ongoing.
+In 2024, monitoring was carried out in Belgium, Finland, Germany, the Netherlands, Portugal, Poland, Serbia and Sweden.